jburleigh92/PostPay/README.md

-# PostPay (v4)
+# PostPay (4.1.0)
 Automated payment-notification ingestion and Slack alerting system.

 PostPay is a modular Python application that reads payment notification emails from Gmail, extracts structured payment data using provider-specific parsers, logs each payment to a SQLite database for deduplication, and posts formatted alerts to a Slack channel in real time.

-This repository contains a cleaned and fully modularized version of the original PostPay4.py script, organized using standard Python project practices for maintainability, testing, and portfolio presentation.
+This repository contains a cleaned and fully modularized version of the original PostPay4.py script, organized using standard Python project patterns for maintainability, testing, and portfolio presentation.

 ---

 ## Features

-PostPay replicates the exact functionality of the original script, including:
+PostPay implements the same functional logic as the original script, including:

 - Gmail API integration for reading recent payment-notification emails
 - Parsing logic for: